skd060/Machine_Learning_projects_for_beginners-/MNIST/readme.txt

-This folder contains code for mnist classification
+This folder contains code for mnist classification using ANN